IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_volume_attachment.html.markdown

 ---

 # ibm_is_instance_volume_attachment
-Retrieve information of an existing IBM Cloud Infrastructure instance volume attachment as a read-only data source.
+Retrieve information of an existing IBM Cloud infrastructure instance volume attachment as a read-only data source.
 For more information, about VPC virtual server instances, see [Managing virtual server instances](https://cloud.ibm.com/docs/vpc?topic=vpc-managing-virtual-server-instances).

 ## Example usage